 Lent is the time of spiritual preparation prior to the Easter season, just as Advent is for Christmas.
-Jesus taught us clearly that there is no resurrection without the cross, and Lent is the Church’s great spiritual journey as she, the Bride of Christ, joins her Divine spouse in His great suffering on our behalf.
+Jesus taught us clearly that there is no resurrection without the Cross, and Lent is the Church’s great spiritual journey as she, the Bride of Christ, joins her Divine spouse in His great suffering on our behalf.
+Basically, you don’t get the joy of Easter without the self-sacrifice of Lent; the disciples of Jesus follow in his footsteps … including the bloody ones.

 Here’s a rundown of everything major you need to know about the Lenten season, the 40+ days of penance to prepare our hearts Easter, the greatest of all Christian feasts.

-Each year the Holy Father offers his Lenten theme, his exhortation for us to focus on for each new Lent.
-You can Pope Francis’ theme for 2015 and his reflection in its entirety at the link below (it is definitely worth your time to read!) and a snippet is included below.
+Lent begins with Ash Wednesday (this year February 10, 2016) and ends on Holy Thursday (this year March 24th, 2016).
+Each year the Holy Father offers a new Lenten theme, his exhortation to the faithful as they enter the liturgical season in mind and heart.
+This Lent is special because it falls during the Jubilee Year of Mercy.
+You can read Pope Francis’ theme for 2016 and his reflection in its entirety at the link below (it is definitely worth your time to read!) and a snippet is included below.

 - What you can eat: One normal, full-sized meal, and two smaller meals which if combined would not exceed one full meal.